Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel technique, \textit{Aries}, that can automatically estimate the accuracy of DNN models on the unlabeled data without labeling effort.
-The main idea of \textit{Aries} is that the model should have similar prediction accuracy on the data that have similar distances to the decision boundaries.
+In this paper, we proposed \textit{Aries} to automatically estimate the accuracy of DNN models on unlabeled data without labeling effort.
+The main intuition of \textit{Aries} is that a model should have similar prediction accuracy on the data that have similar distances to the decision boundaries.
 Specifically, \textit{Aries} employs the dropout uncertainty to approximate the distance between data and decision boundaries and learns this boundary information from the original labeled test data to estimate the accuracy of new unlabeled data.
-Our evaluation of 2 commonly studied datasets, 4 model architectures, and 13 types of new unlabeled data demonstrated that \textit{Aries} can precisely predict the accuracy of data.
-The difference between the estimated accuracy and the real accuracy ranges from 0.03\% to 2.60\%.
-Besides, compared to the state-of-the-art test selection-based methods PACE and CES which require labeling effort, \textit{Aries} still achieved better results in most (96 out of 128) cases.
+Our evaluation of two commonly studied datasets, four DNN architectures, and 13 types of unlabeled data demonstrated that \textit{Aries} can precisely predict the model accuracy.
+Besides, we demonstrated that \textit{Aries} outperforms SOTA labeling-free estimation methods and test selection-based methods.